Data Identities

 save obj

-To remove an identity key, call the remove method:
+To remove an identity key, use the .remove() method:

 save obj